Semicocycle discontinuities for substitutions and reverse-reading automata: Toeplitz sequences and Toeplitz shifts

 With the above notation, an {\em odometer} is a dynamical system $(\Z_{(\ell_n)}, +1)$.
-Odometers are \emph{equicontinuous}, i.e., the family $\{+n : n\in\Z\}$ is equicontinuous.
+Odometers are \emph{equicontinuous}, i.e., the family of function $\{+n : n\in\Z\}$ is equicontinuous.

 An equicontinuous factor of $(X,T)$ is {\em maximal} if any other equicontinuous factor of $(X,T)$ factors through it; the maximal equicontinuous factor always exists.
 A {\em Toeplitz shift} is a symbolic shift $(X,\sigma)$, $X\subset \mathcal A^{\Z}$, which is a somewhere one-to-one extension of an odometer.
-The following theorem tells us that the Toeplitz length-$\ell$ substitution shifts are precisely those that have column number one.
+Toeplitz shifts are always minimal.
+The following theorem tells us that the Toeplitz shifts that are also length-$\ell$ substitution shifts are precisely those that are primitive and with column number one.
+The first two parts are due to Dekking \cite{Dekking1977}.